glowkeeper/P3D/docs/labs/week1Session2.md

 #endif
 ```

 You will also need to create a _virtual viewport_ through which to pass rays for the image scene.
 The viewport's aspect ratio should be the same as the image you are rendering.
 Below, you'll use a viewport that is two units in height, and the distance between the projection plane and the projection point (the _focal length_) is set to one unit.
 The camera for viewing the scene will use a [right-handed coordinate system](https://en.wikipedia.org/wiki/Right-hand_rule), where the y-axis goes up, the x-axis goes to the right and the negative z-axis goes into the screen.
 The camera will be centred at (0,0,0).
+Again, [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) gives more detail about the maths being used.

 Amend `main.cpp` so that the ray _r_ approximates to the centre of the rendered pixels: